William Hassell Eden: Military service

 Following his training as a gentleman cadet at the Royal Military College, Sandhurst, Eden was commissioned into the 6th Regiment of Foot on 31 March 1814 as an ensign, serving in France and with the occupying army following Waterloo until 1818.

 On 22 June 1820 he purchased the rank of lieutenant, and then the rank of captain on 31 July 1823 and the rank of major on 29 August 1826.

 In July 1829 he is listed as coming off the half pay list and back into active service as a major of the 88th Foot.

 In August 1839 he was promoted to lieutenant colonel of the 56th Foot.

 Later life

 He was married to Frances Georgina Rushbrooke in 1832, and they went on to have six children; Fanny Louisa Eden in 1833, William Rushbrooke Eden in 1834, Harriet Mary Eden in 1837, Augusta Frederika Eden in 1839, Archibald Duffield Eden in 1841 and Charles Davers Eden in 1845.

 In 1853 his son William Rushbrooke died in a shooting accident, having been hunting rabbits with friends when the thumb of one slipped on the hammer of their gun whilst it was aimed at William R. Eden's leg.
 The artery was shot through, and he died later that evening.
 A grandson was later named after him, William Rushbrooke Eden.
-Fanny Louisa also died in the same year.
+Fanny Louisa died of yellow fever on September 15th of the same year as well, her husband Captain Edward F. Hare following two days later on September 17th, 1853.

 He died on 10 December 1882.